 2. Getting in and out of bed is a challenge for the first week after surgery.
 You will find it very difficult to lift your upper body in order to get out of bed, and you may even find that it’s necessary for someone to help lift you up the first few times.
 Don’t get discouraged – it’ll get easier, but you and your abs will become great friends throughout this process.
-You may even want to carve out some time weeks before surgery to repeat one of my favorite workouts around: 8 Minutes Abs.
+You may even want to carve out some time weeks before surgery to join me on LimitLes Movement for some 8 minute abs!

 5. Your appetite will most likely be affected from ingesting the pain pills, and it’s so important to keep up with protein and vitamin C consumption for a better healing process.
 My mom made protein smoothies with protein powder and fruits when eggs just didn’t sound appetizing.
 They were so yummy alongside lots of water and vitamin C supplements such as my beloved Airborne.

 6. Hygiene is hard.
 I’m not going to sugar coat it.
-This is when you need a true friend who will lather you up in soap and wash your oily hair (Psssst!
-Dry Shampoo AND Simple Facial Wipes for easy cleaning have been lifesavers throughout this whole process).
+This is when you need a true friend who will lather you up in soap and wash your oily hair (Living proof dry shampoo AND Simple Facial Wipes for easy cleaning have been lifesavers throughout this whole process).
 I didn’t shower every day (or even every other day oops) the first week because I was in pain, I couldn’t lift my arms, and it just wasn’t necessary in my eyes.
 If you have a removable shower head and ledge/stool/seat inside, this makes showering easier since you can set both drains on either side of you.
 Baths aren’t permitted throughout this process since doctors don’t want you sitting in water that could potentially carry bacteria and cause infection.
-I dream about the day I can take my beloved baths again!
+I dreamt about the day I could take my beloved baths again!
 One more thing – an electric toothbrush is so much easier than a normal toothbrush after surgery!

 7. One of the most functional gifts I’ve received are two little pink bolster pillows to go under my arms.
 Because you can only sleep on your back propped up on pillows, you’ll need something to support your arms at night.
 Many thanks to my friend Catherine Lowe for hooking a girl up.